 - Writing in or marking collection material is not permitted in any form.

 - Items that could harm the collections are not allowed in the Reading Rooms.
-These include, but are not limited to: pens, “Post-It” notes, food, drink, sweets (including cough sweets), chewing gum, glue, bottles of ink, correction fluid, cleaning liquids, scissors, knives (including craft knives and razor blades), highlighter pens, scanner pens, adhesive tape and umbrellas.
+These include, but are not limited to: pens, “Post-It” notes, food, drink, sweets (including cough sweets), chewing gum, glue, bottles of ink, correction fluid, cleaning liquids, scissors, knives (including craft knives and razor blades), highlighter pens, scanner pens, portable scanners, adhesive tape and umbrellas.

 - Tracings or rubbings are not permitted, unless prior written permission is obtained from the Library.